How to Kill Bracken

 Bracken Has Roots a Metre Deep.
 That’s Why It Keeps Coming Back.

 Cutting and pulling only makes bracken angrier.
 You need something that travels down the entire root system and kills it from within.
-Our Strong Weed Killer does exactly that – one application reaches roots that have been spreading for years.
+Our Strong Weed Killer does exactly that, reaching roots that have been spreading for years.

 This isn’t bad luck.
 It’s biology.
 Bracken (Pteridium aquilinum) is one of the oldest and most common weeds in the UK, and it’s spent millions of years perfecting the art of survival.
 The fronds you see above ground are just the tip of the iceberg.
 Below the surface lies a network of rhizomes that can extend a metre deep and spread several metres in every direction.